fannynabis/chameleon-documentation-en/seiten-layouts.md

 # Page Layouts

 ~~Über ***Seitenvorlagen*** können Sie das gewählte Layout einer Seite jederzeit wechseln.
 Hier haben Sie die Möglichkeit, die verschiedenen Layouts anzusehen und das passende auszuwählen.
-In der linken Spalte sehen alle verfügbaren Layouts.~~
+In der linken Spalte sehen Sie alle verfügbaren Layouts.~~

 You can change the selected layout of a page at any time via ***Page Templates***.
 You can have a look at them and select the one you like.
 The available layouts are displayed in the left column of this page.